Mixed legal system of English common law, French civil law, and customary law.

 Value Added Tax

-Value added tax (VAT) is a consumption tax levied on the sales of goods and services provided, payable at 15%.
+Value added tax (VAT) is a consumption tax levied on the sales of most goods and services provided, payable at 15%.
 VAT is levied at the point of entry and charged at the point of sale, except on goods and services exempted in the Value Added Tax Act, 2010.